 BUT free money is free money, and ignoring that completely is a mistake.

-You can actually make a pretty decent amount if you post these links in Facebook groups and Reddit communities, but you need to let people know that they have to send money to a friend within 14 days.
+You can actually make a pretty decent amount if you post these links in Facebook groups and Reddit communities, but that’s not everyone’s cup of tea.

-People like to try new stuff, and they feel smart and cool when they are using the latest new apps, so it’s a little easier to get people to sign up than you’d think.
+Keep in mind, people like to try new stuff and they feel smart and cool when they are using the latest new apps, so it’s a little easier to get people to sign up than you’d think.

 Here’s a breakdown of the Cash App and Robinhood referral programs.